All Star Wrestling: 2010s / 2020s

 On 24 April 2010, ASW joined the Union of European Wrestling Alliances and recognised the European Heavyweight Championship.
 They hosted two title changes with Mikey Whiplash defeating Rampage Brown and James Mason defeating Whiplash.
 ASW hosted several of Mason's title defences before leaving the UEWA on 30 November 2013.

 In April 2014, ASW established a relationship with Japanese promotion Wrestle-1.

 Throughout the 2010s, ASW would continue to bring in younger talent from popular UK promotions (Insane Championship Wrestling, Progress Wrestling, Revolution Pro Wrestling) as well as veterans and international talent, such as Zack Sabre Jr., Fit Finlay Junior, Dave Mastiff, Jack Gallagher, Noam Dar, Andy Wild, Kris Travis, Marty Scurll, Sweet Saraya, El Ligero, BT Gunn, Shinya Ishikawa, Harlem Bravado, Mark Haskins, Xia Brookside, Kay Lee Ray, Gangrel and Jay White.

-The promotion runs a school in Birkenhead, originally with Allmark and Dynamite as chief trainers, replaced in 2023 with Joel Redman.
-Redman also runs an affiliated wrestling school in Salisbury which runs its own trainee shows, both of these operating under the banner "ASW South".
+The promotion runs a school in Birkenhead.
+Originally Allmark and Dynamite were chief trainers; Joel Redman replaced them in 2023.
+Redman also runs an affiliated wrestling school in Salisbury which promotes its own trainee shows, both of these operating under the banner "ASW South".
 Dixon's daughter Laetitia is a popular ring announcer for the promotion and was married to Allmark until January 2022.
-In July 2022 the company announced that their elder son, referee Joseph Allmark, would be taking over day-to-day operations on the road, while the elder Dixon moved to a back seat role from the company's Birkenhead office until his death in 2023, at which point Joseph Allmark took over full control of the company.
+In July 2022 the company announced that their elder son, referee Joseph Allmark, would be taking over day-to-day operations on the road, while Dixon moved to a back seat role from the company's Birkenhead office until his death in 2023, at which point Joseph Allmark took over full control of the company.
 Since 2024 he has been known as Joseph Dixon.